 To be considered for induction into the Hall of Fame, candidates may be nominated as a player, coach, administrator, or referee and must meet the criteria for the particular category for which they are nominated.
 And, while an individual may not appear to qualify in any single category, their combined commitment and performance in two or more of these categories may still qualify them as a Hall of Fame nominee.

-· COACH: A Coach will be eligible for nomination only if they coached in youth soccer for more than ten (10) years.
+COACH: A Coach will be eligible for nomination only if they coached in youth soccer for more than ten (10) years.
 Coaching accomplishments will be considered in their totality, but the Nominee must have exhibited exceptional coaching and teaching abilities, coaching success, continuous coaching education, a willingness and ability to instruct and develop others in coaching and must have contributed to the promotion and growth of a positive image for youth soccer throughout the state.
 Coaching at the recreational and competitive youth soccer levels of competition will be given equal consideration.
 Coaching at the high school, in state and/or regional ODP levels, and coaching at the collegiate level will be given consideration so long as he/she has made an outstanding contribution to youth soccer coaching in Massachusetts.
-Coaches who are still active may be considered.

-· REFEREE: To be considered as a candidate for induction, a Referee should have achieved and maintained the grade of USSF State Referee or higher for a period of at least 10 years.
-They shall have distinguished themselves by officiating in State Cups, National Cups, or other National Programs and have contributed, by their leadership, to the improvement of the sport and that of other referees within the state.
+REFEREE: To be considered as a candidate for induction, a Referee should have achieved and maintained the grade of USSF State Referee or higher for a period of at least 10 years.
+They shall have distinguished themselves by officiating in Mass Youth Soccer and have contributed, by their leadership, to the improvement of the sport and that of other referees within the state.

-1. In order to be considered in a particular year, a nomination must be received by the Massachusetts Youth Soccer office on or before June 30th.
+In order to be considered in a particular year, a nomination must be received by the Massachusetts Youth Soccer office 45 days before the Annual banquet.
 The nomination shall include a completed nomination form and all supporting documentation that the nominating party may deem reasonable.